saqibahmed11/refactoring-java/README.md

 You can hand in the result any way you feel (git patch, pull-request or ZIP-file).
 Note: the Git history must be included.

+## What was done?

+Restructured project for better readability.
+Added packages for separation of concerns between classes.
+Refactored code and introduced constants & enums.
+Added Junit tests to cover some basic cases.

 ## To run the test: